launchdarkly/api-client-java/docs/EnvironmentsApi.md

 <a name="patchEnvironment"></a>
 # **patchEnvironment**
-> patchEnvironment(projectKey, environmentKey, patchDelta)
+> Environment patchEnvironment(projectKey, environmentKey, patchDelta)

-Modify an environment by ID
+Modify an environment by ID.

 ### Example
 ```java